2017 Pacific hurricane season: Tropical Storm Calvin

 In the second week of June, the NHC forecast the development of a broad area of low pressure a few hundred miles south of Mexico over the next several days.
 This prediction came to fruition on June 9, and the fledgling disturbance steadily organized into a tropical depression by 12:00 UTC on June 11 while located about 150 mi south-southeast of Salina Cruz.
 It was slow to organize initially due to moderate easterly wind shear as it drifted northwestwards; by 18:00 UTC on June 12, however, the tropical depression intensified into Tropical Storm Calvin.
 Intensifying slightly to reach winds of 45 mph, Calvin made landfall halfway between Salina Cruz and Puerto Ángel, near Paja Blanca, around 00:00 UTC on June 13.
 Just 12 hours later, Calvin dissipated into a remnant low.
 The remnants of the storm caused heavy rainfall and some flooding in the area, however no fatalities were reported.
-Less than two weeks after Tropical Storm Beatriz, Calvin affected similar areas of Mexico and inflicted additional damage which resulted in at least 70 million pesos (US$3.88 million) in Oaxaca.
+Calvin affected proximate areas of Mexico as Tropical Storm Beatriz less than two weeks earlier, causing at least 70 million pesos (US$3.88 million) additional damage in Oaxaca.